Minor arm injuries are common. Symptoms often develop from everyday

 break may occur when a bone is twisted, struck directly, or used to brace

 against a fall.
-See a picture of a

 - Pulling or pushing bones out of their normal